nawka12/CogNotez/README.md

 - **Format Options**: Markdown and plain text export formats
 - **Shareable Links**: Generate shareable note references

+### Advanced Search & Filtering

+CogNotez includes powerful search capabilities to find exactly what you're looking for:

+#### Opening Advanced Search
+- Click the filter icon (🔍) next to the search bar in the header
+- Or use keyboard shortcut (coming soon)

+#### Search Features
+- **Full-Text Search**: Search across titles, content, and tags
+- **Tag Filtering**: Filter by one or multiple tags
+- **Date Range**: Find notes created or modified within specific date ranges
+- **Special Filters**:
+  - Favorites only
+  - Pinned notes only
+  - Password-protected notes
+- **Sorting Options**:
+  - Last Modified (newest/oldest)
+  - Created Date (newest/oldest)
+  - Title (A-Z or Z-A)
+  - Word Count (high to low or low to high)

+#### Using Advanced Search
+1. Click the filter button in the header
+2. Enter your search criteria
+3. Select tags (hold Ctrl/Cmd for multiple)
+4. Set date range if needed
+5. Enable any special filters
+6. Choose sort order
+7. Click "Apply Filters" to see results

+### Note Templates

+Speed up your workflow with ready-to-use templates:

+#### Built-in Templates
+1. **Blank Note** - Clean slate for free-form writing
+2. **Meeting Notes** - Agenda, discussion points, action items
+3. **Daily Journal** - Mood tracker, goals, gratitude
+4. **Project Plan** - Objectives, milestones, timeline
+5. **Book Notes** - Summary, takeaways, quotes
+6. **Research Notes** - Findings, analysis, references
+7. **To-Do List** - Priority-based task management
+8. **Brainstorm** - Idea generation and organization
+9. **Recipe** - Ingredients, instructions, notes
+10. **Code Snippet** - Code documentation template

+#### Using Templates
+- Create a new note and select from template chooser
+- Or use menu: **File → New from Template**

+#### Custom Templates

+**Create from Current Note:**
+1. Create a note with your desired structure
+2. Open template chooser
+3. Click "Create Custom Template"
+4. Enter template name and description
+5. Choose an emoji icon
+6. Template is saved for future use

+**Generate with AI:**
+1. Open template chooser
+2. Click "Generate Template with AI"
+3. Describe the template you want (e.g., "A bug report template with steps to reproduce")
+4. Or choose from quick suggestions (Meeting Notes, Bug Report, Weekly Review, etc.)
+5. Click "Generate" to create template with AI
+6. Review the generated template in the preview
+7. Click "Save as Template" to customize and save
+8. AI automatically suggests name, description, and icon based on content

+### Rich Media Support

+Enhance your notes with images, videos, and attachments:

+#### Adding Images
+- **Drag & Drop**: Drag image files directly into the editor
+- **Paste**: Copy and paste images from clipboard
+- **URL**: Insert image from URL via context menu
+- **Supported formats**: JPEG, PNG, GIF, WebP, SVG

+#### Embedding Videos
+- Drag & drop video files (MP4, WebM, OGG)
+- Videos play directly in notes

 ### AI Features

 #### Text Selection Actions (Right-click or keyboard shortcuts)